 Five Cyber Security Myths That May Be Holding Back Your Security

-When developing secure SCADA/HMI applications that will help systems interface and share data in IoT application, it's important to take a look not only at what we can do to better protect applications, but at the misconceptions that might be holding back our best efforts at cybersecurity.
+When developing secure SCADA and HMI applications that will help systems interface and share data in IoT application, it's important to take a look not only at what we can do to better protect applications, but at the misconceptions that might be holding back our best efforts at cybersecurity.
 We thought it might be important to share some of the misconceptions we’ve found in the industrial automation field.

 Myth: Security is the IT department’s job